drbean/edit/jeffreykuo/Send_thermal_pad.md

 hydrolysis-polycondensation.
 Chemical structure analysis using FTIR was performed to validate the synthesis results.
 The FTIR results for Vi-MQT and Al-MQT are shown in Figure 3., and Figure 4., respectively.
-The broad peak at 3124 cm^-1^ indicates a hydroxyl group from a residual silanol bond (Si-OH) that proves that hydrolysis occurred in the reaction. ^35^ The peaks at 2962 and 2902 cm^-1^ indicate asymmetric and symmetric stretching of the methyl group. ^36^ The peak at 1402 cm^-1^ is representative of the unsaturated methyl group of the MQ
+The broad peak at 3124 cm^-1^ indicates the existence of a hydroxyl group from a residual silanol bond (Si-OH), which proves that hydrolysis occurred in the reaction. ^35^ The peaks at 2962 and 2902 cm^-1^ indicate asymmetric and symmetric stretching of the methyl group. ^36^ The peak at 1402 cm^-1^ is representative of the unsaturated methyl group of the MQ